Lead the world to a healthier future

 The School cannot provide refunds of fees should an applicant need to withdraw from the Programme after the fee deadline date.
 Payment cannot be deferred to other intakes.
 Should the Programme not go ahead for any reason, a full reimbursement of any payments made for the Programme will be provided.

+We are confident that we have sufficient numbers to run the course in September 2017.
+We aim to provide final confirmation of the running of the programme once the payment deadline has passed.
 The School may cancel courses two weeks before the first day of the course if numbers prove insufficient.
-In those circumstances, course fees will be refunded.
-The School cannot accept responsibility for accommodation, travel and other losses incurred as a result of the course being cancelled.
+In this unlikely situation, course fees will be refunded.
+The School cannot accept responsibility for accommodation, travel and other losses incurred as a result of a course being cancelled.

 What is the application procedure?